Do you desperately need to clean your chicken coop? This post includes all the information you need for when, how, and why to clean your chicken coop!

 Before Cleaning Chicken Coop

 I have a pack of disposable dust and filter safety masks (amazon) and they work great.
-Then afterwards I can just throw it away.
+Afterward, I just throw it away.

 The dust can also contain endotoxins (toxins of gram-negative bacteria) which may cause acute and chronic illnesses.

 Exposure to ammonia can be irritating to your eyes and respiratory tract, therefore wearing a mask will be beneficial.

-Final Steps for Cleaning
+Final Steps for Cleaning Chicken Coop

 After the floor is dry, spread out new chicken coop bedding and add new nesting box material.

-I like this bedding because it contains ultra absorbent wood shavings with diatomaceous earth (which controls insects), and zeolite (contained in the added pellets, which helps to control the odor).
+I like this bedding because it contains ultra-absorbent wood shavings with diatomaceous earth (which controls insects).
+And zeolite (contained in the added pellets, which helps to control the odor).

 Why Clean Your Chicken Coop

-Cleaning your chicken coop will not only benefit you as you walk in to collect your eggs and smell a clean coop, but it is beneficial to your flock!
+Cleaning your chicken coop will not only benefit you as you walk in to collect your eggs and smell a clean coop.
+But it is beneficial to your flock!

-Clean bedding and nesting material provides a clean area for eggs, reducing the amount of time it takes washing eggs.
+Second, clean bedding and nesting material provides a clean area for eggs, reducing the amount of time it takes washing eggs.

-Also, a clean chicken coop allows you to see any new changes within your birds, such as abnormal chicken droppings, so that you may quickly be able to take action and treat them as necessary.
+Third, a clean chicken coop allows you to see any new changes within your birds, such as abnormal chicken droppings, so that you may quickly be able to take action and treat them as necessary.

-Pin for later!
+Pin it for later: